How to Grow Mammoth Sunflowers

 Read more

-Mammoth Lemon Queen sunflowers, slightly smaller than other mammoth varieties, reach heights of up to 8-10 feet.
-They feature pale yellow petals and large flower heads up to 10 inches in diameter.
-These sunflowers are excellent for brightening gardens and attracting pollinators.
+This variety reach heights of up to 8-10 feet and feature large flower heads up to 10 inches in diameter.
+They are excellent for brightening gardens and attracting pollinators.

 Read more